 In 2022, the artists’ residence dedicated itself to the thematic focus “lives and works in ...”.
 This phrase, often used in artists’ biographies, has been discussed and related to current socially relevant topics.
 In 2023, the AiR project will focus on the subject of “COUNTRYSIDE – CITY” (STADT – LAND).
 The transformation of urban and rural areas is currently much discussed.
 The two concepts bear immanent and actual contrasts and relationships, dependencies and autonomies, which are to be questioned and re-perspectivized within the framework of the AiR project, especially in relation to art and culture.

-The SCHIESSLHAUS AiR is an Artist-in-Residence project of the Municipality of Kollnburg under the project management and artistic direction of Anna-Helena Klumpen and Katrin Savvulidi.
-The project is carried out in cooperation with the S6 – Werkstätten für Architektur, Kunst und Kultur and is funded by the Kulturfonds Bayern of the Bavarian State Ministry of Science and the Arts and the Kulturstiftung of the District of Lower Bavaria.
+The SCHIESSLHAUS AiR is a publicly funded Artist-in-Residence project of the Municipality of Kollnburg under the project management and artistic direction of Anna-Helena Klumpen and Katrin Savvulidi.
+The project is carried out in cooperation with the S6 – Werkstätten für Architektur, Kunst und Kultur.

 RESEARCH